 How and where?

-So I started hosting an online daily meditation, this 15-20 minute meditation was taught to me by the team at Penninghame of which I am now a part of.
-Penninghame.org is a wonderful transformative retreat in Scotland.
+I started hosting an online daily meditation, this 20-25 minute meditation was taught to me by the team at Penninghame.org, this was a wonderful transformative retreat in Scotland.
 I had been teaching this meditation for Penninghame online with a team of us, but this was only one night a month or less and I found I craved the opportunity to do this more frequently.
 This meditation was developed by O&O Academy in India to help to connect people together, to understand the true meaning of connection and to support people to create and manifest a new goal.
 This goal can be hugely different for each person, and sometimes the goal for me was just to achieve the meditation!

 Each day I send a zoom link to a group of participants that I knew from the course at Penninghame and since then it has grown to clients, friends and friends of friends.

 As I decided to be the sole (soul!) host of this meditation I knew I would have to commit to a daily practice.
 And that commitment has been a lot easier than I imagined, knowing that I am there for others on a daily basis has supported me too.

 I had a deep sense of loss on losing my hands-on therapy work due to Covid – supporting and helping others, I have become aware, was linked to a big part of my self-worth.
 When I asked one day for a small donation for running the daily group, I recommended £8.88 as the Chinese believe 8 is a lucky number, two people sent me £88!
 I was astounded at how much they valued this service and enjoyed the practice too.

-There is a small admin fee of £24.99 to join and this gives you a lifetime of free access to the meditations I host.
+I charge £88.88 to join, which is a one off payment and this gives you a lifetime of free access to the meditations I host.
 Join us for meditation, we would love to have you on board.
 Feel free to access my youtube channel for many more meditations for free